hashicorp/terraform-provider-azuread/docs/guides/azure_cli.md

 ]
 ```

+Each entry shown is referred to as an `Azure CLI account`.
 The provider will select the tenant ID from your default Azure CLI account.
 If you have more than one tenant listed in the output of `az account list`, for example if you are a guest user in other tenants, you can specify the tenant to use.

 ```shell
 $ export ARM_TENANT_ID=00000000-0000-0000-0000-000000000000